Bells (Blackadder): Writing

 The episode marks the first appearance of the Bob/Kate and Flashheart archetypes that appear again in Blackadder Goes Forth.
-Rik Mayall, who played Lord Flashheart, allegedly designed the character's costume himself.
 John Lloyd has said that Mayall virtually rewrote his part to feature "loads of jokes", which annoyed the writers, Curtis and Elton.
 The studio recording took place on Thursday 13 June 1985.

 Locations

 This was the only episode of the series to feature location filming, at Wilton House near Salisbury in Wiltshire.

 Music

 The music performed as Blackadder courts "Bob" is Vaughan Williams' "Fantasia on Greensleeves".

 In other media

 Audio

 In 1993, in conjunction with Comic Relief, this episode was given away free on cassette tape with boxes of PG Tips tea.

 Sequels

 Upstart Crow

 Bob also appears in Ben Elton's 2016 sitcom, Upstart Crow.
 Gabrielle Glaister reprises the role, and once again plays a woman pretending to be a man, this time in order to be a judge in the episode "The Quality of Mercy".
 Using the full name "Robert Roberts", it's not been confirmed whether this is the same Bob from Blackadder II.